In this article:

 - As you pay off deferred interest, check back in on your balance once you get a few months from the end of the term.
 If you worry your math was off and you're not sure you'll be able to pay off the rest of it before interest kicks in, you can always adjust your payments.

-If you like the sound of zero-interest financing but don't want the risk of deferred interest credit cards or loans, a 0% APR credit card could be a great option.
+If you like the sound of zero-interest financing but don't want the risk of deferred interest credit cards or loans, an intro 0% APR credit card could be a great option.
 Try Experian's CreditMatch tool to find credit cards you qualify for with a no-interest introductory period.